-- Safety Begins With You guide to personal safety - Website information and Clery Act information
+- Safety cards with emergency information and phone numbers - Website information and Clery Act information

 Students, faculty, and staff may contact UMBPD at 410-706-6882 (6-6882 from an on-campus phone) to obtain more information.

 Annual Title IX Training: The University's current annual online training includes practical application of bystander intervention and risk-reduction strategies.